DynoSurf: Neural Deformation-based Temporally Consistent Dynamic Surface Reconstruction: Experiments

 \subsection{Experimental Settings}

-\mypara{Implementation details} In our approach, we employed Multi-Layer Perceptrons (MLPs) consisting of 5 linear layers with a feature dimension of 128 to implement $F_{\bf{\Phi}}(\cdot)$, $F_{\bf{\Xi}}(\cdot)$, and $F_{\bf{\Omega}}(\cdot)$.
-The default weights setting in the loss function are listed in Tab.~\ref{Tab:parameter}.
+\mypara{Implementation details} In our approach, we employed MLPs consisting of 5 linear layers with a feature dimension of 128 to implement $F_{\bf{\Phi}}(\cdot)$, $F_{\bf{\Xi}}(\cdot)$, and $F_{\bf{\Omega}}(\cdot)$.
 Training was conducted using the ADAM optimizer~\cite{kingma2014adam} with a learning rate of $1\times 10^{-4}$.
+The \textit{Supplementary Material} provides more details.
 We performed all experiments on a single NVIDIA A6000 GPU.

 \mypara{Datasets} We utilized three well-established benchmark datasets, namely DFA-UST~\cite{bogo2017dynamic}, DT4D~\cite{li20214dcomplete}, and AMA~\cite{vlasic2008articulated}, for our evaluation.
 From motion sequences, we selected 17 consecutive frames to form a set of input point clouds.
 Randomly sampling 5000 points from the ground truth mesh, we ensured diversity in our point cloud selection.
 Adopting the train and test data splits provided by~\cite{lei2022cadex}, we used 109 sets and 89 sets from the test data of the DFAUST dataset and DT4D-animal dataset, respectively.
 The AMA dataset comprises 10 motion sequences; for supervised learning comparison methods, we employed 1176 sets from 7 sequences as the train set and 32 sets of point clouds from the remaining 3 sequences ("crane", "march1" and "samba") as the test set.
 To maintain consistency across sequences, we normalized the diagonal length of the bounding box in the first frame to 1 and centered it at the origin of the coordinates.
 Subsequent point clouds underwent transformations based on the scale and translation of the first frame.
-We utilized Meshlab's point cloud estimation normal method for normal estimation and adjusted the normal directions to face outward.
+We utilized the algorithm in pymeshlab~\cite{pymeshlab} to estimate the normals of the point cloud and adjusted the normal directions to face outward.